 - Appendix N Hazardous Waste Management Program

-Safety Orientation Checklist
+Safety Orientation checklist

 New employees are required to receive a safety orientation and be informed of safety hazards and information, and emergency procedures at WSU Vancouver.
 The Safety Orientation Checklist is used to assist and document the orientation.
-Send a copy of the completed form to HR and keep the original in departmental files.
+Send a copy of the completed form to Human Resources and keep the original in departmental files.